EduardoAy/Processing-uploaded-files-in-AWS/README.md

 _Querying data using Athena_

 Through the Athena console, it is possible to consult tables with data processed from the original file, and perform SQL operations.
-To access, it is necessary to select the database (in our case, file-upload-source), and the tables will be displayed automatically.
+To access, it is necessary to select the database, and the tables will be displayed automatically.
 The details of each SQL operation will depend on what you want to execute.